 - The very particular village of Chefchaouen– known as the ‘blue city’.
 An instagrammer’s paradise, the village is completely painted in blue and white, a stark contrast to the bare mountains surrounding it.
 Don’t miss a sunset or sunrise at the Spanish Mosque above the village.

 - Relax at the laid-back seaside town of Essaouira and indulge in the fresh seafood and delicious French pastries (Morocco was a French colony for nearly 45 years so you can find a lot of French influence in the foods and wines).
 Get active by surfing, windsurfing and enjoying the beach.
 Visit its UNESCO-protected Medina and walk along its ramparts.

 - If you prefer a more upscale and quiet beach holiday, Oulidia offers luxury hotels and long, sandy beaches to explore.
 Another perk of Oulidia is its oysters- one of the local specialties.

 - Morocco is the set for many films and television productions set in the desert.
-Games of Thrones fans can visit the set of the Atlas Studios in Ouarzazate (also the sets of the Mummy, Gladiator and Kingdom of Heaven), the sand-castle like village of Ait Ben Haddou and the seaside town of Essaouira where seasons 3 and 4 were filmed.
+Games of Thrones fans can visit the set of the Atlas Studios in Ouarzazate (also the sets of the Mummy, Gladiator, and the Kingdom of Heaven), the sand-castle like the village of Ait Ben Haddou, and the seaside town of Essaouira where seasons 3 and 4 were filmed.